Nesvilab/MSFragger/tutorial_fragpipe.md

    **Open search**: To perform an open search (large precursor mass tolerance, used for finding unspecified post translational modifications), select 'Open Search'.
 This will prompt you to also update the downstream parameters for open searching, select 'Yes'.

    **Non-specific search**: To perform a closed search where peptides are not required to have any enzymatic terminus, select 'Non-specific Search'.
 This will prompt you to also update the downstream parameters for non-specific search, select 'Yes'.

+**Note:** For non-specific searches or for searches with many variable modifications, you may need to use the database splitting option, which will require

  2. Fill in the amount of memory (in GB) that FragPipe will be allowed to use.
 We recommend at least 8-16 GB, but complex closed searches and open searches will require more.
  3. Specify the search parameters you want to use.
 For more information on these parameters, see the [MSFragger wiki page](https://github.com/Nesvilab/MSFragger/wiki/Setting-the-Parameters).